charley81/record-store/README.md

 Edit View
 ![Edit View](https://res.cloudinary.com/charley81/image/upload/v1665009235/uptownRecs/edit_h3lrwl.png)

+### Take Away:

+- Working with a node server using express, mongoose, mongoDB, and JSX for a view engine

+### Challenges

+- Allowing the user to upload a image file from their computer
+- What is the user doesn't upload a image => app breaks
+- When you update a product if you don't upload a image => app breaks
+- You must upload a image

+### Ideas incorperated into project

+- Give the user feedback and create a better user experience
+- Truncating text on index products and showing full text on details page
+- Not showing add products link in nav while on add product page
+- Making the entire product clickable
+- Responsive styling
+- Hover effects
+- Call to actions

 ### Next Steps

+1. Authentication
-1. Add image preivew
+2. Add image preivew
-2. Add listen link to show view
+3. Add listen link to show view
-3. Add functionality where you cannot add the same product twice
+4. Add functionality where you cannot add the same product twice
+5. Add custom alerts giving user feedback i.e delete successful, are you sure you want to delete, update successful etc.

 ## License